materialsproject/pymatgen/CONTRIBUTING.rst

    To aid you, you can copy the example pre-commit hook into your .git/hooks directly.
 This will automatically run pycodestyle and other linting services prior to any commits.
 At the very least, copy pre-commit to .git/hooks/pre-push.
 3. **Python 3**.
-We only support Python 3.7+.
+We only support Python 3.8+.
 4. **Documentation** required for all modules, classes and methods.
-In particular, the method docstrings should make clear the arguments expected and the return values.
-For complex algorithms (e.g., an Ewald summation), a summary of the alogirthm should be provided, and preferably with a link to a publication outlining the method in detail.
+In particular, the method doc strings should make clear the arguments expected and the return values.
+For complex algorithms (e.g., an Ewald summation), a summary of the algorithm should be provided, and preferably with a link to a publication outlining the method in detail.
 5. **IDE**.
 We highly recommend the use of Pycharm.
 You should also set up pycodestyle and turn those on within the IDE setup.
 This will warn of any